bhwz/CalHub/README.md

 + Spawn management (/setspawn, /spawn)
 + TP to spawn after falling into the void
 + Disables weather changes (can be disabled in the config)
++ Configurable MOTD on join
++ Option to clear chat on join

 ToDo/Requested:
-+ Configurable MOTD on join
 + Option to disable "nature" (growth, trampling, ice form/melt, etc.)
 + Option to disable water/lava flow